yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ## Traits

-Traits are supported too.
-They might come in handy for reusing the same set of properties with identical rules:
+Attributes can be used in traits as well.
+It might come in handy for reusing the same set of properties with identical
+rules:

 ```php
 use Yiisoft\Validator\Rule\HasLength;